 Some left over turkey, corn, hominy, black beans, and taco seasoning make this Turkey Taco Soup a super easy dinner that’s on the table in less than 30 minutes.

 Did y’all make it through the holidays?
 Ours was pretty quiet at home.
 Work…not so much.
 But we won’t talk about that.
 We ate and spent some time just chilling and binge watching on the couch.
-We had a few pressies that Mom sent to unwrap.
-We did big gifts this year, so no wrapping and unwrapping for us.
+There were a few pressies that Mom sent to unwrap.
+Since we did big gifts this year, there was no wrapping and unwrapping for us.
 Which is good.
 I mean, I wasn’t really in the mood anyway.

 But I was in the mood for all the food!
 It was delicious.
 Our turkey was tasty.
 The mashed potatoes, both times, were creamy good.
 The pie at Thanksgiving was fabulous.
 I forgot dessert for Christmas.
 Which is so not like me.
 I always think of a dessert.

 No, we go back to normal.
 We go back to full work weeks that involve being out of the house 12 hours a day.
 Now is when we need to have a series of easy supper recipes to throw on the table in no time.
 Enter this #SundaySupper event hosted by Heather at Hezzi-D’s Books and Cooks!
 It’s all about Easy Supper Recipes!
 After all that time spent in the kitchen, I’m sure these will be a welcomed change.

 This recipe came about due to a small change in the menu for the week.
 I had all the ingredients in the pantry or the freezer.
 Since the turkey was already cooked, it was just a matter of heating everything else up with the broth and letting it simmer so the taco seasoning flavored everything.
 Voila!
 Dinner’s on the table.